American Top 20: The end

 By 2009, Kasem was continuing to record two weekly countdown programs.
 He was doing so despite the effects of what his doctors had originally thought was Parkinson's disease when he was diagnosed in 2007 (the diagnosis was later corrected to Lewy body dementia).

-In June 2009, Premiere Radio Networks announced that they would no longer distribute either American Top 20 or American Top 10 beyond July 2009.
-Ahead of the weekend of July 4, 2009, and with little to no advance notice, Kasem put out a press release announcing that he would be retiring following that weekend’s countdowns.
-In it, he said he had enjoyed "every minute" of his time counting down the hits, but he had other things he wanted to do as long as he was able to do them.
+On June 4, 2009, Premiere Radio Networks informed the affiliates carrying Kasem's two countdowns that new episodes would not be produced following the Fourth of July weekend.
+Kasem explained further in a press release later that he was retiring, saying that he still had things he wanted to accomplish while he had time to do so.

 Both shows opened with Kasem noting that his first countdown aired during July 4 weekend, then informing the audience that they would be hearing his countdown for the final time after 39 years.
 Both shows featured one final Long Distance Dedication from Adam, a longtime fan from Massachusetts thanking Kasem for all he had done over the years and requesting Andrew Gold's "Thank You for Being a Friend" as his song:

 The final Spotlight feature on AT10 focused on artists with some of the top ten hits of the era.

 When the countdown on both shows reached its end, instead of telling a story about something connected with the song or the artist behind it, Kasem instead chose to use that time to offer a brief monologue on his thirty-nine year career in counting down the hits.
 It went as follows.

 With that, the trademark drumroll prior to the reveal of the number one song played one last time followed by the reveal by Kasem.
 "Second Chance" by Shinedown and "Love Story" by Taylor Swift were the final two chart toppers that week, with "Second Chance" spending a third consecutive week atop the AT20 chart and "Love Story" spending a fifth consecutive week atop the AT10 chart.

 Just before signing off for the final time, Kasem offered the following to his audience:

 The show then closed with Kasem reading the closing credits and then signing off for the last time, saying: